mazhar266/emotion/README.md

 ### How to use the file

-Send a GET request at:
+Send a GET request at

 - `/api/v1/image/<ID>` will return the original file
 - `/api/v1/image/<ID>?width=<X>&height=<Y>` will return the resized file